Mr-Destructive/mr-destructive.github.io/content/tils/2023-11-15-libsql-remote-query.md

 ---
 templateKey: til
-title: "LibSQL: Query a remote Turso database with cURL"
+description: >-
-description: "Querying a libsql database hosted on turso with cURL.
-Using a remote sqlite-like db with turso api to query data."
+  Querying a libsql database hosted on turso with cURL.
+Using a remote sqlite-like db with turso api to query data.
 status: published-til
 slug: libsql-query-remote-db
-tags: ["database", "curl", "libsql",]
+title: 'LibSQL: Query a remote Turso database with cURL'
-date: 2023-11-15 17:30:00
+date: 2023-11-15T17:30:00.000Z
+tags:
+  - database
+  - curl
+  - libsql
 ---

 If you are using a local [libsql](https://turso.tech/libsql) database, it is quite easy to query the database, but for a remote or a database on a hosted cloud platform like [turso](https://turso.tech/), we can use other clients or the api itself to query the data.